aborche/docker-registry-consistency-checker/README.md

 I'm not found any method for find and cleanup broken hashes from volume.
 This script checks all hashes in docker filesystem structure.
 If hash of file is wrong - you see error message

-This is error message for broken manifest:
+This is an error message for broken manifest:
 ```
 # /registry/consistency.sh
 ...................................